Svampis/EM-Imagenet/README.md

 The EM algorithm implemented over a subset of ImageNet using the ImageNet-ReaL labels as ground truth for performance analysis

 This repository needs all the images from ILSVRC2012_img_val.tar to be placed in assets/images/ in order to execute classify_images.py and classify_images_grok.py.
-You can sign up for access here. https://www.image-net.org/
+(These are the scripts used to obtain classification labels from the LLMs) You can sign up for access here. https://www.image-net.org/
 <br>
 In addition, this folder needs to be hosted over an https server and the URL contained in classify_images.py and classify_images_grok.py replaced with the URL they are hosted at so that this URL can be given to grok and OpenAI's LLM models so that they can download the images.
 <br>